South Dakota Supreme Court rules against pot legalization

 Gov. Kristi Noem instigated the legal fight to strike down the amendment passed by voters in November.
 Though the Republican governor opposed marijuana legalization as a social ill, her administration’s arguments in court centered on technical violations to the state constitution.

-The court sided with those arguments, ruling that the measure would have violated the state’s requirement that constitutional amendments deal with just one subject and would have created broad changes to state government.
+The high court sided with those arguments in a 4-1 decision, ruling that the measure — Amendment A — would have violated the state’s requirement that constitutional amendments deal with just one subject.

+“It is clear that Amendment A contains provisions embracing at least three separate subjects, each with distinct objects or purposes,” Chief Justice Steven Jensen wrote in the majority opinion, which found recreational marijuana, medical marijuana and hemp each to be separate issues.

-About 54% of voters had approved the amendment — known as Amendment A — to legalize adult recreational pot use, medical marijuana and hemp cultivation.
+About 54% of voters had approved the constitutional amendment last year.
 But Highway Patrol Superintendent Col. Rick Miller sued on Noem’s behalf.
 Pennington County Sheriff Kevin Thom also joined the lawsuit.
+The high court ruled that the law enforcement officers did not have standing to sue, but because Noem authorized Miller’s suit, they treated it as if Noem brought the lawsuit herself.

-The state Supreme Court’s decision upheld a circuit court judge’s ruling in February.
-Advocates for pot legalization had appealed, arguing that the Supreme Court should dismiss the legal challenge because it would overturn the will of voters and dampen their future ability to enact laws through the ballot box.
+The state Supreme Court’s decision upheld a circuit judge’s ruling in February.
+Advocates for pot legalization appealed, arguing that the Supreme Court should dismiss the legal challenge because it overturned the will of voters and dampened their future ability to enact laws through the ballot box.

+Pot legalization is not going away in South Dakota.
+Marijuana advocates are trying to bring recreational marijuana back to voters next year through a ballot measure that would instruct the Legislature to legalize it.
+Lawmakers are also considering legalizing pot for adults in the upcoming legislative session.

+A separate, voter-passed law that legalizes medical marijuana has already taken effect in South Dakota.

-Marijuana has become broadly accepted around the United States, with a Gallup Poll in November showing 68% of Americans favored legalization.
+Marijuana has become broadly accepted around the United States, with a Gallup Poll last year showing 68% of Americans favored legalization.
 South Dakota was among four states that month to approve recreational marijuana, along with New Jersey, Arizona and Montana.
 Fifteen states and the District of Columbia have done so.

-A separate, voter-passed law that legalizes medical marijuana is set to take effect in South Dakota on July 1.